Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Experiments

-For a better understanding on the effect of \methodname on the rankings, observe Figure~\ref{fig:experiments:results:zalando}.
-In Figure~\ref{fig:experiments:result:zalando:synthetic} we show a fictive example for an ideal ranking: imagine a data set with two groups A and B. A has 1,000 items: 200 positive and 800 negative.
-B has 500 items: 300 positive and 200 negative.
-If we assume a perfect ranker, we can sort those items simply by their score.
-When we group them in bins of 50 items each, we would expect the first 10 bins to contain only positive items, and the next 20 bins to have only negative items.
-Furthermore, the positive bins should display a ratio of 300/200 for groups B and A respectively, while the negative bins should display a ratio of 200/800.
-Figure~\ref{fig:experiments:result:zalando:real} shows the ranking as collected from the Zalando website on 27th October 2021, which by virtue of being real is not ideal.
-Since each bin contains more than \np{2000} items, it is enough to focus on the first bins, as other items are shown very rarely, unless customers are actively looking for them.
-We see that the first five bins contain mostly \texttt{high} brands, meaning that relevant products from \texttt{low} brands are rarely shown to the customer, unless they start to use product filters or full text search.
-Again, there are various reasons why a customer would prefer well-known over less-known brands, but if we wanted to (or had to by legislation) mitigate the visibility disparities between \texttt{high} and \texttt{low} brands, \methodname provides a convenient approach (see Section~\ref{sec:legal:ecommerce} for a discussion on \methodname's legal meaning for an e-commerce scenario such as ours).
-Figures~\ref{fig:experiments:result:zalando:condA}--~\ref{fig:experiments:result:zalando:compromise} show rankings after \methodname has been applied with different values for $\theta^A$, $\theta^B$, and $\theta^C$.
-In all cases, \methodname distributes visibility better across both brand groups, particularly for relevant products, which is the interesting case for an e-commerce platform such as Zalando.
+For a better understanding on the effect of \methodname on the rankings, observe Fig.~\ref{fig:experiments:results:zalando}.
+In Fig.~\ref{fig:experiments:results:zalando}a we show a fictive example for an ideal ranking: imagine a data set with brand visibility groups.
+The low brand visibility group has 400 products: 200 relevant and 200 non relevant.
+The high brand visibility group has 1100 products: 300 relevant and 800 non relevant.
+If we assume a ideal ranker, we can sort those products simply by their relevance score.
+When grouping the rankings in bins of \np{50} products, we would expect the top 10 bins (top 500 ranked products) to contain only relevant products, and the next 20 bins (next 1000 ranked products) to contain only non relevant products.
+The top 10 (relevant) bins should contain a high to low brand visibility ratio of 300/200, whereas the next 20 (non relevant) bins should contain a high to low brand visibility ratio of 800/200.
+Fig.~\ref{fig:experiments:results:zalando}b shows the ranking as collected from the Zalando website on 27th October 2021, which, by virtue of being real, is not ideal.
+Since each bin contains more than \np{2000} products, it is enough to focus on the first bins, as products from other bins are shown very rarely unless customers actively look for them.
+We see that the first five bins contain mostly \texttt{high} visibility brands, meaning that relevant products from \texttt{low} visibility brands are rarely shown to the customer unless they start to use product filters or full text search.
+Again, there are various reasons why a customer would prefer high visibility brands over low visibility brands, but if we wanted to (or had to because of legislation) mitigate the visibility disparities, \methodname provides a convenient approach (see Section~\ref{sec:legal:ecommerce} for a discussion on \methodname's legal meaning for an e-commerce scenario such as ours).
+Figures~\ref{fig:experiments:results:zalando}c--~\ref{fig:experiments:results:zalando}f show rankings after \methodname has been applied with different values for $\theta^A$, $\theta^B$, and $\theta^C$.
+In all cases, \methodname distributes high product ranking scores more evenly across both brand visibility groups, particularly for relevant products, which is the interesting case for an e-commerce platform such as Zalando.